Why Poor Roof Ventilation Causes Moisture Problems

 Moisture returns when ventilation airflow remains insufficient to remove humidity.
 Even if surfaces dry temporarily, repeated humidity cycles introduce new moisture.
 Without proper airflow, this cycle continues and moisture gradually builds over time.

-How does ventilation remove moisture?
+How does attic ventilation remove moisture before condensation forms?

 Ventilation removes moisture by moving humid air out of the attic and replacing it with drier outdoor air.
 This continuous airflow prevents humidity from settling on attic surfaces and forming condensation.